 Right now everyone has an idea or a story they want to pitch to Netflix.
 Pitching a great story idea to the mother of all streaming platforms is no easy task, but it’s not impossible.
 After all, Netflix is designed to churn out seasons of binge-worthy shows to keep viewers hooked and these ideas come from filmmakers, writers, and producers who are people just like you…except they’ve already found their connection.

+Can anyone pitch a show to Netflix?
 Obviously, you can’t just waltz into Netflix with your script in hand and expect to get a meeting with anybody other than a security guard.
 However, you don’t exactly have to be Steven Spielberg either.
-So, if you’re a writer with a dream of seeing your idea morph into the kind of Netflix series that will keep people the world over in their pajamas for days, and on the spectrum of professionalism you land somewhere between raving lunatic on Hollywood Blvd. and Steven Spielberg, you might have a chance.
+So, if you’re a writer with a dream of seeing your book or TV pilot morph into the kind of Netflix series that will keep people the world over in their pajamas for days, and on the spectrum of professionalism you land somewhere between raving lunatic on Hollywood Blvd. and Steven Spielberg, you might have a chance.

 The moral of the story is you’ve got to have an angle, kid.
 What makes you think you can make it in this town without one?
 This article will discuss how to use a book trailer or mood reel to pitch to Netflix and the gatekeepers you have to go through to get to the pitching pit.